sssteveCA/AngularBlog/README.md

 <div>This is a blog app that allows to view and manage the articles created by registered users</div>
 <br>
 <div>
-This app uses Angular for frontend, PHP for backend and MongoDB for the database.
-I use XAMPP with Apache server for testing the app.
+This app uses Angular for frontend, PHP for backend and MongoDB for the database ( with <a href="https://github.com/mongodb/mongo-php-library">MongoDB PHP Library</a> ).
 </div>
 <br>
 <div>